mongodb/specifications/source/client-side-encryption/tests/benchmarks.rst

 Produce results:

-- Report the median result of the ops/sec.
+- Report the median result of the ops/sec for each thread count.

 **Note:**
 The ``mongocrypt_t`` handle caches the decrypted Data Encryption Key (DEK) for a fixed time period of one minute.